With summer upon us, your drycleaning machine’s cooling system will be under greater

 drying segment of the drycleaning

-of the newer models and the K4 machines use R400 Freon as refrigerants) and some
+newer models and the K4 machines use R400 Freon as refrigerants) and some form

-coolant (generally water or a water and glycol mixture.)
+(generally water or a water and glycol mixture).

 It doesn’t matter which Freon is used, the process itself requires a device called a

 refrigeration condenser which changes hot, vapor rich, Freon gas back into